Trooper Douglas M. 'Doug' Bailey

 Feb. ?
 German counter attack last night, fired like hell and beat it off.
 Got some tanks, Germans sent in wrecker tank to get 2 disabled tanks and we got it too.

 Feb.
-19th, Germans attacked again and driven back, by Artillery and small arms fire, Germans bomb ships in harbour about 3 times a day.
+19th, Germans attacked again and driven back, by Artillery and small arms fire, Germans bomb ships in harbor about 3 times a day.

 Feb.
-20th, German shells landing close, German bombers came over in the evening and dropped radio controlled rocket bombs at ships in the harbour.
+20th, German shells landing close, German bombers came over in the evening and dropped radio controlled rocket bombs at ships in the harbor.

 Feb.
 21st.
 Same old stuff, enemy planes over so low could have thrown rocks at em, saw one go down about 2 block from our position.